 - agree to publicly display and comply with the Community Pharmacy Service Charter and Customer Service Statement;

-- register for the programme via the 6CPA Registration and Claiming Portal;
+- register for the program via the 6CPA Registration and Claiming Portal;

-- continue to meet the above eligibility criteria while participating in the Clinical Intervention Programme; and
+- continue to meet the above eligibility criteria while participating in the Clinical Intervention Program; and

-- deliver Clinical Interventions in accordance with the PPI Programme Specific Guidelines.
+- deliver Clinical Interventions in accordance with the Clinical Interventions Program Rules.